Pforta: Boarding school

 In 1543, Henry's son Duke Moritz opened a national school in the abbey, appropriating for its use the revenues of the suppressed monastery of Memleben Abbey.
-At first the number of scholars was 100; in 1563 fifty more could be accommodated.
+At first the number of scholars was 100; in 1563, fifty more could be accommodated.
 The first rector was Johann Gigas, renowned as a lyric poet.
 Under Justinus Bertuch (1601–1626) the school attained the zenith of its prosperity.
 It suffered greatly during the Thirty Years' War, in 1643, there being only eleven scholars.
-After the Napoleonic Wars ended in 1815, Pforta belonged to Prussia, and then to Imperial Germany.
+After the Napoleonic Wars (1815), Pforta became a part of Prussia, and then the Imperial Germany.

 From 1935 until 1945 Schulpforta served as a Nationalpolitische Erziehungsanstalt (NPEA).
 The NPEAs (37 in all) promoted National Socialist (Nazi) ideals, encouraging boys between the ages of 11 and 18 to pursue occupations (including the SS) which supported the National Socialist cause.

 In 1949, the institute became co-educational.
 Today the school is maintained by the German state of Saxony-Anhalt, but still supported by its own Schulpforta Foundation.